General Learning of the Electric Response of Inorganic Materials: Theory

 This multipolar structure has a direct analogue in the Atomic Cluster Expansion (ACE)~\cite{drautz-2019-ace} and its neural realisation \texttt{MACE}~\cite{batatia-2022-mace}.
 The local neighbour density around atom $\alpha$, $\rho_\alpha(\mathbf r)=\sum_{j} f_\text{cut}(r_{\alpha j})\,\delta(\mathbf r-\mathbf r_{\alpha j})$, admits a projection onto radial functions and spherical harmonics,

 which are \emph{spherical tensors} of rank $\ell$ transforming under the $\mathrm{SO}(3)$ irrep $\ell$.
 These coefficients play the role of \emph{generalised multipole moments} of the atomic environment.
-Scalar, rotation-invariant energies are then formed by contracting such tensors via Clebsch–Gordan coefficients (the spherical-tensor analogue of combining multipoles into invariants).
+Scalar, rotation-invariant energies are then formed by contracting such tensors via Clebsch-Gordan coefficients (the spherical-tensor analogue of combining multipoles into invariants).

-A homogeneous electric field is itself a spherical tensor of rank~1.
-Thus, by the Wigner–Eckart theorem, the symmetry-allowed linear coupling between a latent rank-$L$ feature $T^{(L)}$ and the field $E^{(1)}$ decomposes as
+A homogeneous electric field is itself a rank-1 spherical tensor.
+By the Wigner-Eckart theorem, the symmetry-allowed linear coupling between a latent rank-$L$ feature $T^{(L)}$ (that is, one irrep block of the learned node features, with multiple channels per irrep) and the field $E^{(1)}$ decomposes as